adhi-commits/volunteer-hub/README.md

 # Volunteer Hub

-A centralized **Volunteer Collaboration Platform** designed to connect student volunteers, organize volunteer activities, manage department-level groups, and track volunteer participation and hours.
+A centralized **Volunteer Collaboration Platform** designed to connect student volunteers, organize volunteer activities, manage department-level groups and track volunteer participation and hours.

 ## 📌 Overview

 **Volunteer Hub** is a web-based platform developed to simplify the management and coordination of student volunteer activities within an educational institution.

 Traditional volunteer management often relies on manual registration, communication through multiple platforms, and separate records for participation.
-Volunteer Hub brings these activities together into a single platform where volunteers can discover opportunities, join groups, manage their skills, and keep track of their contributions.
+Volunteer Hub brings these activities together into a single platform where volunteers can discover opportunities, join groups, manage their skills and keep track of their contributions.

-The platform is designed to improve **collaboration, organization, transparency, and participation** among student volunteers.
+The platform is designed to improve **collaboration, organization, transparency and participation** among student volunteers.

 ## ✨ Key Features